d3athwarrior/Dell-Inpiron-15-7559-Linux-installation-steps/Arch Installation Steps.md

 ## Issues

-1. The splash screen doesn't show
+1. ~~The splash screen doesn't show~~(Because screw splash screen, it boots under 20s from SSD and splash screen doesn't even make any sense)
 2. When the system is being shut down, it throws some error, need to investigate
-3. Hibernation is broken
+3. ~~Hibernation is broken~~

 ## References